 The good news is that contact with inmates at the Jail isn’t limited to phone calls.
 You can also visit an inmate in person or correspond via mail or e-mail.
 These options are discussed in the next three sections.

 Most inmates at the San Diego Central Jail are allowed to have up to three (3) visitors (including children) twice a week.
+With on-going Covid-19 concerns, visitation rules may change at any time.

 When you make a reservation, make sure you know all visitors’